dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 Launch the app to verify Windows authentication is working.

-## Enabling Windows authentication with HTTP.sys or WebListener
+## Enable Windows authentication with HTTP.sys or WebListener

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)